AditiScripts/Cutpoint-Agent/README.md

 | Final cut points | 18 |
 | Targeted re-analyses | 3 |

-Three decisions worth reading in full in [`example_output/decisions.md`](example_output/decisions.md):
+Three decisions worth reading in [`example_output/decisions.md`](example_output/decisions.md):

-**112.98s - punctuation the audio does not support.** The transcript's final full stop after "you." has no silence within 0.75s.
-The agent rejects it.
-This is the resolution principle applied at its sharpest: strong semantic evidence, no acoustic support, no cut.
+**112.98s - punctuation with nothing behind it.** The transcript's last full stop, after "you.", has no silence within 0.75s.
+Rejected.
+This is the principle at its sharpest: the transcript is certain, the audio disagrees, no cut.

-**24.27s - the agent correcting backwards.** A semicolon at 24.70s was proposed from the transcript.
-The nearest silence *ended* 0.17s earlier, at 24.53s.
-The window was short enough (0.42s) to be uncertain, so the agent re-analysed that region at -40dB, confirmed 0.41s of genuine silence, and corrected the cut 0.43s *backwards* into it.
+**24.27s - the agent correcting itself backwards.** A semicolon proposed a cut at 24.70s.
+The nearest silence had already *ended* by then, 0.17s earlier.
+At 0.42s that window was short enough to be doubtful, so the agent re-measured just that region at -40dB, found 0.41s of real silence, and moved the cut 0.43s *backwards* into it.
 Planned, tested, re-planned.

-**54.68s - a strong cut losing to a weak one.** A full stop (confidence 0.90) was rejected because a comma at 56.66s (confidence 0.40) had already claimed the space, and cutting both would leave a 1.46s clip.
-See limitations below.
+**54.68s - a strong cut losing to a weak one.** A full stop (0.90 confidence) was rejected because a comma at 56.66s (0.40 confidence) had already taken the space, and keeping both would leave a 1.46s clip.
+This is a flaw, not a feature - see below.

 ## Limitations

-**Processing order affects outcomes.** Proposals are verified in descending confidence order, but the minimum-clip-length rule means whichever cut is processed *first* claims the space.
-At 54.68s a 0.90-confidence full stop is rejected in favour of an already-accepted 0.40-confidence comma.
-Correct behaviour would evaluate clusters of competing candidates jointly and keep the strongest, rather than resolving pairwise in arrival order.
-This is the clearest known flaw in the current implementation.
+**Processing order changes the outcome.** Proposals are checked in order of confidence, but the minimum-clip rule means whichever cut is checked *first* claims the space.
+At 54.68s a 0.90-confidence full stop loses to a 0.40-confidence comma that was already accepted.
+The fix is to look at all candidates competing for the same region together and keep the strongest, rather than comparing them one pair at a time.
+This is the clearest known flaw in the implementation.

-**Hesitation detection is a heuristic.** The function-word discriminator scores 6/6 on this recording, but it is a lexical proxy for a prosodic question.
-It will fail on speakers whose delivery does not match the assumption - slow, deliberate speech that genuinely ends clauses on prepositions, or languages with different word order.
-Forced alignment or a prosodic model would be the principled replacement.
+**The hesitation rule is a heuristic.** It gets all five cases right on this recording, but it's guessing at delivery from word choice.
+It will fail on speakers who genuinely do end clauses on prepositions, on slow deliberate speech, and on languages with different word order.
+Forced alignment or a prosodic model would be the real answer.

-**Silence detection is sensitive to re-encoding.** Re-encoding the source video to a different audio codec shifted quantisation noise enough to change window
-boundaries: one additional 0.26s window appeared and another extended by 0.12s.
-No cut decisions changed, but a fixed dB threshold is not robust to generational transcoding.
-An adaptive threshold derived from the measured noise floor would be.
+**Silence detection is sensitive to re-encoding.** Re-encoding the source video's audio shifted the numbers slightly: one extra 0.26s window appeared and another grew by 0.12s.
+No cut decisions changed, but a fixed dB threshold isn't robust to that.
+Measuring the noise floor per-file would be.

-**The merge constant is a compromise.** Silence windows separated by less than 50ms are merged as detection artefacts.
-At 67.67–67.78s a real 0.11s gap survives, leaving one pause split across two windows.
-A larger constant would merge it but risks absorbing genuine short utterances.
+**The 50ms merge constant is a compromise.** At 67.67–67.78s there's a real 0.11s gap, so one pause stays split across two windows.
+Raising the constant would merge it, but risks swallowing genuinely short utterances.

-**Single speaker, clean recording, no music.** Overlapping speech, background music, and speaker changes are all untested and would likely break the silence assumption entirely.
+**One speaker, quiet room, no music.** Overlapping speech, background music and speaker changes are all untested and would probably break the silence assumption outright.

-**No frame-accurate export.** See below.

 ## What I would do next